Vinit2244/Acoustiq/README.md

 # project-iss-lite

 # Starting off...
-How to use: open [Home](./src/index.html)
+How to use: open [Home](./src/Main-pages/index.html)

 # Directory Structre:
 .
-├── ASSUMPTIONS.md (contains all the assumptions that we have made) ├── README.md
+├── ASSUMPTIONS.md                     - contains all the assumptions made
+├── README.md
 └── src                                 - contains complete website
     ├── CSS                             - contains all the css files